tmlmt/cooklang-parser/README.md

 I plan to further develop features depending on the needs I will encounter in using this library in a practical application.
 The current todo includes:

-- Range values for ingredient quantities and timers.
-See issue #3
-- Preserved fractions for ingredients quantities.
-See issue #6
 - Ingredients aliases.
-See issue #5
+See issue tmlmt/cooklang-parser#5
+- Cookware quantities

 ## Test coverage